 Fig. 3.
 Effect of bio dynamic compost and bio dynamic compost washon grain yield (qha-1) straw yield (q ha-1), biological yield (q ha-1), harvest index (%) of rice crop

-Number of Tillers (m-2)
+Effect of Different Treatments on Number of Tillers (m-2)

 The number of tillers increased at different stage of crop growth different methods of applying Bio dynamic compost and Bio dynamic compost wash.
 The maximum number of tillers m-2 at harvesting stage were recorded with the application of T7:- (T3 + foliar application of Bio dynamic compost wash of 10 ml lit-1 of water)